axibase/atsd/integration/nmon/ssh-tunneling.md

 user001 31326 1 0 17:30 ?
 00:00:00 ssh -fN -L nurswgvml001:10000:localhost:8081 atsdreadonly@atsd-tst -i /opt/nmon/id_rsa_atsdreadonly
 ```

-This output means that the SSH tunnel was successfully established.
+This output means that the SSH tunnel is successfully established.

 ### Stop the SSH tunnel (using the pid from the output above)